 Amy Guarino is a soprano based in New York City.
-She is a graduate of the Aaron Copland School of Music at CUNY Queens, having earned a Bachelor of Music in Vocal Performance, an Advanced Certificate in Music Education, and a Masters of Music in Vocal Performance.
+She is a graduate of the Aaron Copland School of Music at CUNY Queens College, having earned a Bachelor of Music in Vocal Performance, an Advanced Certificate in Music Education, and a Masters of Music in Vocal Performance.
 Amy is a student of H. Roz Woll.

 PHOTO: Klaudia Morelowska